StephenWhittington/Dream-Destination/README.md

     2. When a result is clicked on the list it scrolls up to the map and is displayed.
     3. Confirmed that when the user selects a result from the list it scrolls up to the map and information is displayed.

-1. **Pictures Displayed**:
+1. **Pictures/Info Displayed**:
     1. When a marker is selected from the map or a result is clicked on from the result table.
     2. Pictures are displayed under the map of the selected marker/result.
-    3. Confirmed that when the user clicks on a marker on the map or the result table pictures are shown under the map.
+    3. Confirmed that when the user clicks on a marker on the map or the result table pictures are shown under the map with place information.

 ### How it works on different browsers and screen sizes